Human-Centered Design

 Courses

 Students will learn core concepts of design thinking and a suite of design tools that can be applied across disciplinary boundaries, gaining experience through studio exercises and a substantial collaborative design project addressing a specific context of use and considering the full range of stakeholders.
 Students completing this course will be prepared to select Deepening Courses, seek a Collaborative Practical Experience, and begin to envision their eventual design portfolio.
 Students will be assessed based on reflective writing and discussion as well as their presentation of a collaborative project.
-Juniors and Seniors will be enrolled by consent only.
-Offered once per semester.
+Open to first-years and sophomores; juniors and seniors by consent of instructor.

 A course which examines special topics in human-centered design at the introductory level.
 See course schedule for any current offerings.